 But while real estate photography editing is common practice in Australia, there is a right and wrong way to incorporate it into property marketing and some alterations can be deceptive and even illegal.

 The aim should be to use photography to portray your property in its best light; not to misrepresent it.
 You are not going to secure a better price for your property if potential buyers feel disappointed or misled once they arrive to inspect it.

-Here are some factors to consider before choosing a property photographer?
+Factors to consider before choosing a property photographer

-Also be sure to alert the photographer to your home's key selling points and have a good idea of which features you’d like his or her to highlight.
-But most of all, listen to the photographer's advice gained, hopefully, from years of experience and an eye for what makes good visuals.
+Also be sure to alert the photographer to your home's key selling points and have a good idea of which features you’d like for them to highlight.
+But most of all, listen to the photographer's advice, hopefully, from years of experience and an eye for what makes good visuals.

 Wondering what other costs you might be up for when selling your home?
 Check out our real estate fees and costs knowledge hub for a detailed breakdown.